gilzamir18/AI4UUE/README.md

 Agent abstraction defines an agent living in a environment and interacting with this environment by means of sensors and actuators.
 So, NPC specification is a kind of agent specification.
 Agent's components are: sensors, actuators, events, reward functions and brain.
 Sensors and actuators are the interface between agents and environments.
 A sensor provides data to an agent's brain, while actuators send actions from agent to environment.
 A brain is a script that proccessing sensors' data e made a decision (selects an action by time).

 We map components of the Unity architecture to agents components.
 So, agents components are stored as prefabs.
 A prefab is made component of game objects.
 A Game Object is a visible or not visible element of the game.
 Furthermore, the visible elements are statics or dynamics.
 Shortly, we will publish a full article on this relationship between Unity and agent abstraction.

+# Compatibility

+AI4UAAF for Unity was tested in Ubuntu 22.04, PopOS 22.04 and Windows 11.
+In Ubuntu and PopOS, better experience was installing Unity Hub beta and **Unity Editor 2022.2.1f1**.

 # Setup